mcdonc/.nixconfig/videos/musnix2/script.rst

 bucket brigade happy.

-Making sure I've got the system configured to the satisfaction of ``rtcqs``, running ``xruncounter`` and setting up ``musnix.rtirq`` even without a realtime kernel were done to reduce the chance of xruns, but frankly I haven't seen any under any configuration, so I can't really tell you if they've had an effect for good or bad.
+Making sure I've got the system configured to the satisfaction of ``rtcqs``, running ``xruncounter`` and setting up ``musnix.rtirq`` even without a realtime kernel were done to reduce the chance of xruns, but there are so many knobs to turn (some that we haven't talked about yet, even) that might effect this that I can't really tell you if they've had an effect for good or bad at the moment.
+I think I'm going to have to use the thing for a while longer to see which knobs are best turned and which are left best alone.

+So we'll move on to realtime monitoring latency.
+Human psychoacoustics are such that two distinct but similar sounds cannot be reliably distinguished apart if they are within somewhere between 10-20 milliseconds from each other.
+The sound of our voice or our guitar pluck is picked up by our microphone or guitar pickup, subsequently processed by our audio software, and then fed back into our ears via our monitoring headphones, particularly when using audio processing software like effects stacks.
+We want the sound we make to get into our mic or pickup, through our computer rig, processed by our software and plugins and out of our headphones into our ears within this number of milliseconds.
+Otherwise, we will hear *both* the original sound and the monitored sound phased slightly (or totally) out of sync, which will destroy our ability to concentrate on the instrument that we are monitoring.
+This isn't an issue with straight up recording where we aren't listening back to the processed input in realtime, it only is a problem when we want to monitor it while we are actually making the noises.

-So we'll move on to monitoring latency.
-To try to reduce audio monitoring latency below human perceptibility (10-20ms), we first need to determine the lowest possible settings we can use for the ALSA "period size" and "period number" that gives us a latency at least below 20ms, and ideally below 10ms.
+To start, we need to do some fooling around with hardware settings.
+In particular, we need to determine the lowest possible settings we can use for the ALSA "period size" and "period number" that purports to give us a roundtrip latency for a test pattern sound (without any processing or effects) at least below 20ms, and ideally below 10ms.
 We can use the ``alsa_delay`` program to do this.

 Note that it's important that we don't have any ALSA configuration changes from default while we do this; if we do, we will get misleading numbers.

 Let's run ``alsa_delay``.

 - Set the hardware on your sound card to a sample rate of 48Khz and reset it.